 - Access to 1,000s of templates and additional tools in the App Market

 - Get started on Wix now.

-Not to be outdone is WordPress — no doubt the most popular platform for publishing a website.
-While primarily known for blogging, the full-fledged website builder allows users to create highly customized sites without the need for web design expertise.
+Not to be outdone is the wildly popular WordPress platform — and, specifically, the drag-and-drop site builder, BoldGrid, that makes everything easy and stunning.
+While primarily known for blogging, WordPress and the full-fledged website builder allows users to create highly customized sites without the need for web design expertise.
 WordPress template options abound, each accentuating a different look, feel, or industry type.